cooperdk/YAPO-e-plus/README.md

         ```bash
         You are trying to add a non-nullable field **'date_added'** to folder without a default; we can't do that (the database needs  something to populate existing rows).
         ```

-        When asked to select a fix, select option 1 and type in `datetime.datetime.now()` and press enter.
+        You should select option 1 and type in `datetime.datetime.now()` and press enter.

         If you need more help installing the software, first look towards the end of this document, there's a section named "Installation".
         Only if you really have difficulties, register an issue on Github.
 I will offer installation help, by mail or through Teamviewer, for a coffee donation.